kencjohnston/kencjohnston/README.md

 * I will never take offense to skip-leveling, if you have a concern [you can and should take it to whoever you think will be effective in alleviating it](https://about.gitlab.com/handbook/leadership/#communication-should-be-direct-not-hierarchical).
 * Share what you learn, whether that is relevant articles, conference notes or TED talks.
 * When sharing info with me, my preference is to consume YOUR expertise.
 Rather than sharing an Analyst Report relevant for your categories, share an MR where you reference it and highlight how it impacts your product scope.
+* I'll often provide feedback about a general pattern or trend and intentioanlly do not expect response or action on the specific example.
+When doing so I'll preface my comments with `FYI`.

 #### 1 to 5s
 In order to get a better sense of our personal and professional ups and downs - I like to share "1 to 5s" at the start of 1:1s and team meetings.
 The process is for each team member to answer the question: